vipickering/vincentp/website/_posts/2013-10-21-lists-done-right-in-photoshop.md

 meta: How to create lists correctly in Photoshop
 ---

-I have lost count the number of times I have seen over a <a href="http://hoveringartdirectors.tumblr.com" rel="external">designers shoulder</a> and noticed them struggling with formatting lists in Photoshop.
+I have lost count the number of times I have seen over a [designers shoulder](http://hoveringartdirectors.tumblr.com){:rel="external"} and noticed them struggling with formatting lists in Photoshop.

 Let's run through the ways not to do it: